MEET OUR TEAM

 Ron has successfully delivered the Leadership and Decision Making unit of the MBA course at RMIT Graduate School of Management for over 10 years, a program which he designed and delivered and which has received excellent reviews from participants and their organizations.
 He is engaged in coaching assignments to numerous CEOs, MDs and GMs as well as a number of senior executive teams.

-Ron’s coaching approach is centered on first identifying the needs the organization has of an individual, and that individual’s professional developmental aspiration, ensuring that a high level of ownership of outcomes rests with the individual.
+Ron’s coaching approach is centered on first identifying the needs and professional development the organization has of an individual and ensuring that a high level of ownership of outcomes rests with the individual.
 Ron then develops a coaching plan which targets the combined development needs of the individual and the business, thereby ensuring the best outcome for all stakeholders.
-This approach combined with his breadth of experience, highly skilled facilitation and his obvious passion for his work, enable Ron to design and deliver highly successful training and coaching for individuals, teams and organizations.
+This approach combined with his breadth of experience, highly skilled facilitation and his obvious passion for his work, enables Ron to design and deliver highly successful training and coaching for individuals, teams and organizations.

 In addition to her experience with large-scale organizational change efforts and executive education programs, Dr. Miller taught for seven years at Yale’s School of Organization and Management, where she rose from Assistant Professor to Associate Dean.
 She created courses on organizational design and cross-cultural communication.
 An editor of the Journal of Small Group Research, she has published articles in a variety of professional books and journals.